 Authentication.
 We may use your security credentials, contact, identity and financial information to authenticate you.
-With your information, we can confirm your identity by sharing your information with credit reporting agencies as well as third party identity verification providers to authenticate you when you apply for a product or service, to verify that it’s you we are speaking with when you call into our Customer Service to discuss your account, or identify you when you visit us online or on our mobile application.
+We will share this information, with credit reporting agencies and third party identity verification providers to authenticate you when you apply for a product or service, to verify that it’s you we are speaking with when you call into our Customer Service to discuss your account, or identify you when you visit us online or on our mobile application.

 Assess creditworthiness.
-We may use your contact, identity, financial, transaction and third party information to assess your creditworthiness from time to time.
-With your information, we can assess your creditworthiness to determine your eligibility for financial products and services, and process your credit applications.
+We may use your contact, identity, financial, transaction and third party information to assess your creditworthiness and for products and services you apply for.
+With this information, we can assess your creditworthiness to determine your eligibility for financial products and services, and process your credit applications.
 This information is helpful for us to offer you financial product choices that are suitable for you.
-In order to do this, we will provide your information to, and collect information about you from credit reporting agencies (refer to section 7 (Limiting Use, Disclosure and Retention) for information on third party sharing).
-Information used to assess your creditworthiness may include: credit reporting agency data, income data, employment data, living situation, and housing costs.
+To do this, we will provide this information to, and collect information from credit reporting agencies (refer to section 7 (Limiting Use, Disclosure and Retention) for information on third party sharing).

 Service.
 We may use your contact, identity, financial, online, transaction, counterparty, usage, and third party information to service you.
-Your information may be used to open, maintain, service, process, analyze, audit and collect on your accounts.
-We may use your information to service your mobile account, optimize our website, perform business analytics, and provide you with a unique user experience.
+This information may be used to open, maintain, service, process, analyze, audit and collect on your accounts.
+We may use this information to service your mobile account, optimize our website, perform business analytics, and provide you with a unique user experience.
 We may also send notifications and support mobile payments with this information.
-When we issue you a new card, we may provide your new account information to facilitate your payments, pursuant to industry standards (refer to section 7 (Limiting Use, Disclosure and Retention) for information on third party sharing).
+When we issue you a new card, we may provide your new account information to third parties to facilitate your payments, pursuant to industry standards (refer to section 7 (Limiting Use, Disclosure and Retention) for information on third party sharing).

 Customization.
 We also customize our website and mobile applications based on online, financial, transaction and usage information collected, and use that information to understand and deliver products and services that you, and others who are similar to you, may find useful.
-The information is used to better understand our website and mobile application activity, and how users interact with our digital sites.
-It’s also used to monitor and improve our website and mobile applications.
+This information may be used to better understand our website and mobile application activity, and how users interact with our digital sites.
+It is also used to monitor and improve our website and mobile applications.

 Fraud prevention.
 We may use your security credentials, contact, identity, financial, online, transaction, counterparty, usage, and third party information to prevent fraud.
-We may use your information to assess fraud and other risks to you and us, and to protect consumers, applicants, customers and providers from identity theft, fraud and unauthorized account access.
-When investigating fraud, we may involve third party service providers and ask for identity information including identification documents (such as a Canadian driver’s licence, Canadian passport, birth certificate, utility bill or bank statement, or other forms of identification).
+We may use this information to assess fraud and other risks to you and us, and to protect consumers, applicants, customers and providers from identity theft, fraud and unauthorized account access.
+When investigating fraud, we may involve third party service providers and ask for identity information including identification documents (such as a Canadian driver’s licence, Canadian passport, birth certificate, utility bill or bank statement, etc.).

 Identification.
 We may use your security credentials, contact, online, usage and contact information to identify you on third-party platforms you already use (such as Facebook and Twitter) and serve you ads through their marketing platforms.
-We may also use your information to identify you on third-party platforms (such as Facebook and Google), and then use the algorithms of those platforms to find other people with similar characteristics.
+We may use this information to identify you on third-party platforms (such as Facebook and Google), and then use the algorithms of those platforms to find other people with similar characteristics.

 Rewards.
 We may use your security credentials, contact, identity, online, usage and transaction information to identify you on our third-party platforms you already use (such as Neo’s partnered merchant platforms) to attribute rewards redemptions to your respective third-party account.

 Updating or withdrawing consent.
 Subject to legal and contractual restrictions, you can, with reasonable notice to us, withdraw your consent for use and disclosure of your personal information, other than that which is required for us to maintain your account and to provide services for which you were approved.

-Opt out of cookies used for Online Behavioural Advertising (“OBA”).
+Opt out of cookies used for Online Behavioural Advertising (OBA).
 You can adjust your browser to reject cookies by clicking on the “AdChoices” link embedded in many of our ads.
 We subscribe to the Digital Advertising Alliance of Canada’s Self-Regulatory Principles for OBA.
 These principles promote consumers’ awareness and choice about how their information is used for OBA.
 You can opt out of the use of your browsing habits for OBA – just visit the AdChoices website provided by the Digital Advertising Alliance of Canada, and use the opt-out mechanisms provided.
 To opt out of interest-based Google advertisements, set your preferences using Google’s Ad Settings.

 Savings accounts - We may share your contact, identity, financial, online, transaction and counterparty information with the providers of our savings accounts, including Concentra Bank, for the purposes of regulatory reporting and compliance and to inform if we can onboard you as a customer for our products.

 Credit Reporting Agencies – We may share and exchange your security credentials, contact, identity, financial and transactional information with credit reporting agencies.
 Information shared may include the following: name; address; SIN; phone number; account numbers and terms; date of birth; transaction records; credit information; customer performance data, payment history, collections, or other information that the credit bureau has collected.
 We may collect, use and share this information to verify your creditworthiness, assess and manage our credit risks, establish credit and hold limits, qualify you for other products and services, detect and prevent fraud and other decisions about your account.
-In addition, we may share and confirm this information with credit reporting agency/agencies on an ongoing basis in order for our credit agency providers to maintain accurate consumer credit information within their databases in accordance with applicable laws.
+In addition, we may share and confirm this information with credit reporting agencies on an ongoing basis in order for Neo and the credit reporting agencies to maintain accurate consumer credit information within their databases in accordance with applicable laws.
 These credit reporting agencies may, in turn, verify this information and disclose such information in its discretion to cooperate with local, provincial and national authorities in the investigation of unlawful, improper or fraudulent activities.

 Payment Processors – We may share your identity, financial, transaction and counterparty information with our third party payment processors in order to generate credit card details and maintain access to the Mastercard network.
 Information shared may include the following: name; address; account numbers and terms; date of birth; transaction records; and payment records.

-Third party verification providers – We may share your identity, financial, transaction and counterparty information with third party verification service providers, including those who maintain records relating to you telecommunications service providers, for the purposes of identity validation, risk assessment, and maintaining accurate contact details for your account.
+Third party verification providers – We may share your identity, financial, transaction and counterparty information with third party verification service providers, including those who maintain records relating to your telecommunications service providers, for the purposes of identity validation, risk assessment, and maintaining accurate contact details for your account.
 Information shared may include the following: name; address; SIN; phone number; device information; location information, identification details, and ‘selfie’ photos for identification validation purposes.

-Plastic manufacturers – We may share your information with the plastic manufacturer to issue your credit cards.
+Plastic manufacturers – We may share your identity, financial and counterparty information with the plastic manufacturer to issue your credit cards.
 Information shared may include the following: credit card number and details; name; and address.

-Print suppliers – We may share your information with print suppliers to print letters and statements pertaining to your account.
-Information shared may include the following: last four digits of your credit card plastic number; name; address; and previous period transactions.
+Print suppliers – We may share your identity, transaction and counterparty information with print suppliers to print letters and statements pertaining to your account.
+Information shared may include the following: last four digits of your credit card number; name; address; and previous period transactions.

 Payment processing suppliers – We may share your identity, financial, online, transaction and counterparty information with our payments processing suppliers to process your transactions and payments.
 Information shared may include the following: transaction information; account number; bank from which monies were extracted; and the name on the account of the bank.

 Collections and law firms – We may share your contact, identity, financial, transaction, counterparty, and third party information to help us collect a debt owed to us by you.
 Information shared may include the following: contact details, communication history, account details, and financial information.

-Fraud detection services – We may use third parties to monitor your transactions to identify fraudulent activity on your account.
+Fraud detection services – We may use third parties to monitor your transaction information to identify fraudulent activity on your account.

 Call centres and quality assurance providers – We may share access to your contact, identity, financial, transaction, counterparty and third party information maintained on our financial systems, with call centres to service your account and provide you with customer support.
 We may share your customer experience with a third party to evaluate how we are doing, and ensure we are complying with applicable laws and regulations.

 Marketing and research companies – We may share your online, transaction, usage, and third party information to understand and deliver products, services and offers that you, and others who are similar to you, may find useful.
 We may also share your information to block offers that you won’t find useful.
 This includes digital affiliates and companies like Google and Facebook.

 Program Merchants – We may share anonymized and aggregated identity, financial and transaction information such as spend, reward redemption, and demographic information to deliver personalized offers and experiences to you.
 We may also share your identifying information with third party program merchants to attribute rewards to your account in their platforms.
 We contractually require our third party program merchants to only use personal information in accordance with the terms of such offers and experiences and their privacy policies.
 Please consult the privacy policies of our third party program merchants for any offers and experiences offered by such merchants through our services, as those privacy policies and not this Policy will apply with regard to the merchant.

-Regulators, courts, law enforcement and other government institutions – We may share your information to resolve concerns and as required by law.
+Regulators, courts, law enforcement and other government institutions and payment networks – We may share your information to resolve concerns and as required by law and payment network requirements.